dgurudot/tg/terms.md

 ## Copyright

 All Information available through TradeGrub is the property of TradeGrub LLC or its Information Providers and is protected by copyright and intellectual property laws.
 All rights reserved.

+All product & company names and marks mentioned to display quick links or equity information are the property of their respective owners and are mentioned for identification purposes only.

 ## Nature of Service